The publisher/executive editor and

 the organization's consulting

-with membership in its Perenniel Society, citing Stacy's including the charity
+Stacy, a founding member of its Perennial Society, citing Stacy's including the

 "to provide brain health, wellness and purposeful living to seniors."